What is Central Serous Chorioretinopathy?

 What is the follow-up and treatment?

-In most cases, the fluid under the retina resolves spontaneously over several months and the final visual outcome is usually good, though not always perfect due to damage to the retinal tissue.
+In most cases, the fluid under the retina resolves spontaneously over several months and the final visual outcome is usually good, though not always perfect due to permanent damage to the retinal tissue.
 Given the favorable natural history of this condition, patients are usually followed initially without treatment.
 However, it is important to realize that CSCR is often a chronic disease.
 It may recur in 20-30% of patients and some degree of permanent visual loss is more likely in recurrent or prolonged cases.